Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 Make an adjustable jigsaw guide that can be used for both straight cuts and crosscuts with this step-by-step tutorial and video.

 I have built several jigsaw guides for my workshop, from simpler to more complex.
-This is the most complex jigsaw guide I’ve built so far combining several different guides into one (mainly the jigsaw guide track and jigsaw crosscut jig).
-This jigsaw guide can be used to make both longer straight cuts and crosscuts.
+This is the most complex jigsaw guide I’ve built so far combining several different guides into one (mainly the jigsaw guide track and the jigsaw crosscut jig).
+The primary advantage of this new guide is its ability to assist in achieving accurate straight cuts, suitable for both rip and crosscuts.

 The guide track contains several pre-drilled “sight” holes for better visibility when making straight cuts as well as several cutouts and holes in the base for better stock grip when crosscutting.